 Before getting on the bus back to Zoige (Ruoergai), I went inside the mosque but all doors were closed.
 I was at the Ruoergai station before 8:30AM but the tickets wrote that the bus to Xiaojin started at 12:10PM.

 After having potatoes and beef rice for lunch, I found a cat playing with my backpack hit belt.

 After 1 hour, we were stuck again in a traffic jam for 1 and a half hours.
 First time I got to use my paper fan.
 10 years later, Sichuan traffic jams were much more orderly and polite.

-It was so hard to ask for the direction to Siguniang here because the station was closed when we arrived in Barkam aka Maerkang at 7:30PM.
+It was so hard to ask for the direction to Mt.
+Siguniang here because the station was closed when we arrived in Barkam aka Maerkang at 7:30PM.
 The bus driver told me there’d be one early tomorrow morning.

 The room was the most well-equipped I’d ever seen in Sichuan, and the bathroom looked extravagant too.

-Later, when I was out finding dinner at 9:00PM, I realized that this town was almost empty.
-It was hard to find a noodles restaurant but the chef didn’t seem to believe I wasn’t Chinese until I showed him my passport.
-Didn’t know why he kept laughing.
+Later, when I was out seeking a place for dinner at 9:00 PM, I realized that this town was almost empty.
+It was hard to find a noodles restaurant that was open.
+Didn’t know why the chef kept laughing while talking to me.
+He didn’t believe I wasn’t Chinese until I showed him my passport.
 However, he cooked delicious noodles.